ESET Antivirus Review 2023: Is It Secure Enough?

-What is ESET?
+What Is ESET?

-We tested "Smart Security Premium" on Windows and "Mobile Security" on Android, but will also mention the other versions and their features over the course of this review.
+We tested "ESET Smart Security Premium" on Windows and on Android, but we'll also reference the developer's other packages and their features over the course of this review.

 Simple and intuitive user-interface